rust-lang/rfcs/text/0000-parse-generics-and-where.md

 As such, this RFC proposes what the author believes to be the absolute minimum necessary to enable `macro_rules!` to parse generic Rust items: two new macros to be added to the standard library.

-[A proof of concept implementation](https://github.com/DanielKeep/rust-parse-generics-poc) has been written, along with examples demonstrating that the two macros have the necessary power.
-It is the author's hope that these can be stabilised within a single cycle, making more useful macros possible as close to immediately as one can get with the trains.
+[A proof of concept implementation](https://github.com/DanielKeep/rust-parse-generics) has been written, along with examples demonstrating that the two macros have the necessary power.

+In addition, a stable shim crate has been written which provides a subset of the functionality of these macros.
+The shims allow the underlying implementation to the swapped out for the proof of concept plugin, providing a path for both experimentation and migration.
+This allows crates in the wider ecosystem to begin adopting them ahead of stabilisation.

-In addition, the author plans to follow this RFC up with another which would permit the use of `macro_rules!`-defined macros in `#[derive]` attributes.
+Finally, the author plans to follow this RFC up with another which would permit the use of `macro_rules!`-defined macros in `#[derive]` attributes.
 Without these two macros, `macro_rules!`-based derivations will be of significantly limited value.

 \[1]: This is true even *if* a lifetime token matcher were to be introduced.  `macro_rules!` would *still* have to be able to distinguish between `$t:ltime` and `$t:ident` in the same position, which it cannot currently do for *any* matchers.